 - Combine those with the predictive analytics that told us when it may occur again.

 The result is prescriptive analytics that will highlight what you can now make happen.
 Prescriptive analytics is a combination of data, mathematical models, and various business rules to infer actions to influence future desired outcomes.
-Some refer to this as demand shaping but it can also include simulation, probability maximization and optimization.
+Some refer to this as demand shaping but it can also include simulation, probability maximisation and optimisation.

 Prescriptive analytics is comparatively complex in nature and many companies are not yet using them in day-to-day business activities.
-Admittedly, to consistently operate at this level of maturity, this requires new people, process and technology, and an analytics-driven culture for the entire organization.
-That said, if implemented properly it can have a major impact on business growth and be a competitive game-changer.
-Larger scale organizations like Amazon, Target and McDonald’s are already using prescriptive analytics in their demand planning to optimize customer experience and maximize sales.
+Admittedly, to consistently operate at this level of maturity, this requires new people, process and technology, and an analytics-driven culture for the entire organisation.